 - Vegetables: Very rich in potassium, folate, and vitamins A

 - Green onions: Rich source of vitamin K, very effective for healthy skin

-- Buckwheat: Gluten-free and has strong anti-inflammatory effect
+- Buckwheat: Gluten-free and has a strong anti-inflammatory effect

 - Rice milk: Low allergy and low in chemicals and considered eczema safe